aws-samples/aws-secure-environment-accelerator/docs/installation/multi-file-config-capabilities.md

 - The loadAcceleratorConfig functionality should no longer assume config.json as the config filename in the config repo and/or S3, instead it should look for config.yaml and config.json
 - Check for the existence of config.yaml and config.json (initially in S3, but also in CodeCommit on future executions)
 - If both files exist, fail with an error message
-- Infer the file type from the extension, and parse accordingly
+- **Infer the file type from the extension, and parse accordingly**
 - Any other failure should also be an error, fail with an error message
 - The accelerator will continue to use JSON formatting internally, if a yaml file is supplied, we are simply converting it to JSON for use by the Accelerator
-- All examples throughout this document use config.yaml as the example, but also apply to JSON
+- All examples throughout this document use config.json as the example, but also apply to YAML
 - Both JSON and YAML input files will be equally supported
+- Only one file format is supported across all config files, either JSON or YAML, customers can NOT mix YAML and JSON file formats

 ### Steps For File Split: